ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

     |> combineLatestWith(lettersSignal)
 ```

-The given signal will still not actually generate errors, but some operators to [combine signals][#combining-signals] require the incoming signals to have matching error types.
+The given signal will still not actually generate errors, but some operators to [combine signals](#combining-signals) require the incoming signals to have matching error types.

 [Signals]: FrameworkOverview.md#signals